How to Configure and Use the Visual Editor with Category Pages?

 Category pages are listing pages.
-In e-commerce, the product listing page is a gateway to the product detail page.
-Examples of category pages include: On Sale, New Arrivals, Brands, Product types, Items for a certain gender, size, or color.
+In ecommerce, the product listing page is a gateway to the product detail page.
+Examples of category pages include: on sale, new arrivals, brands, product types, gender, size, or color.

 Category pages can be any page that is already filtered on.

 What can I do in the Visual Editor?

 The Visual Editor lets your merchandising and editorial teams take full control of their catalog presentation.
 They can, for example:

 - Run campaigns on search and categories alike

 - Create a consistent and engaging experience across your entire platform

 - Ease your merchandisers/curators life (productivity gains, operational efficiency)